aaron-grau/curic/rails/projects/art_share_api/README.md

 ### Recap

-Next, use Chrome's Postman plugin to test your API.
-Test every API endpoint.
+Congratulations!
+You should now have tables, models, and controllers for users and artworks.
+Before moving on, first test that your API endpoints are working with Postman.
+Then call over a TA and explain your code.

 ## Phase III: Sharing `Artworks`

 ### Overview

 Now we're going to add routes and controllers for our `ArtworkShares`.
+The `artwork_shares` table is a join table, so while RESTful design patterns still apply, our `ArtworkShares` controller will look a little different from the controllers we just wrote.
+All we need to be able to do is share and unshare artworks.
+What controller actions do you think we'll need?

+Once we have sharing working, we'll refactor `ArtworksController#index` so that it returns artworks either belonging to or shared with a particular user.
+In order to make this work we'll need to pass in the `user_id` to our `index` action so we can filter for the appropriate works.

 ### Instructions